TheAlgorithms/Java/CONTRIBUTING.md

 - Please avoid opening issues asking to be "assigned” to a particular algorithm.
 This merely creates unnecessary noise for maintainers.
 Instead, please submit your implementation in a pull request and it will be evaluated by project maintainers.

-- If you are unable to find an open issue refering to the same problem, depending on the type of issue follow the appropriate steps:
+- If you are unable to find an open issue referring to the same problem, depending on the type of issue follow the appropriate steps:

 #### **Do you want to contribute to the documentation?**

-- Please read the documentation in here [Contributing to the Documentation]() ,[open a new one issue](https://github.com/TheAlgorithms/Java/issues/new), make changes and then create a pull request, it will be put under review and accepted if it is approprite.
+- Please read the documentation in here [Contributing to the Documentation]() ,[open a new one issue](https://github.com/TheAlgorithms/Java/issues/new), make changes and then create a pull request, it will be put under review and accepted if it is appropriate.

 #### **Do you want to add a new feature?**